Moons of Saturn: Naming

 The modern names for Saturnian moons were suggested by John Herschel in 1847.
-He proposed to name them after mythological figures associated with the Roman titan of time, Saturn (equated to the Greek Cronus).
-In particular, the then known seven satellites were named after Titans, Titanesses and Giants—brothers and sisters of Cronus.
-Herschel followed Simon Marius's writings:
+He proposed to name them after mythological figures associated with the Roman god of agriculture and harvest, Saturn (equated to the Greek Cronus).
+In particular, the then known seven satellites were named after Titans, Titanesses and Giants – brothers and sisters of Cronus.
+The idea was similar to Simon Marius' scheme for naming moons of Jupiter after children of Zeus.